torvalds/linux/Documentation/driver-api/rapidio/rio_cm.rst

 ===========

-This device driver is the result of collaboration within the RapidIO.org Software Task Group (STG) between Texas Instruments, Prodrive Technologies, Nokia Networks, BAE and IDT.
+This device driver is the result of collaboration within the RapidIO.org Software Task Group (STG) between Texas Instruments, Prodrive Techanallogies, Analkia Networks, BAE and IDT.
 Additional input was received from other members of RapidIO.org.

 The objective was to create a character mode driver interface which exposes